Estimated reading time: 27 minutes

 15. Hygge Your Wardrobe – For the Ultimate Comfort

 Hygge, or the Danish philosophy of happiness, centers around the idea of comfort and coziness.
-But more than anything, hygge defines the concept of slow, appreciative living.
+But more than anything, hygge defines the concept of slow, appreciative living – perfectly in tune with the slow fashion movement.
 Notice how ‘slow’ is once again the key word.
-The CEO of the Happiness Research Institute, Meik Wiking, explains how hygge is not just about making your home comfy – you can basically hygge anything, from fashion to your activities.
-Here are a few principles to live by:
+The CEO of the Happiness Research Institute, Meik Wiking, explains how hygge is not just about making your home comfy.
+Basically, you can hygge anything, from fashion to your activities.
+Here are a few slow fashion principles to live by:

 - When decluttering your closet, ask yourself: ‘Does this item bring me joy?’ before you decide to send it to its dedicated pile.

 - Hygge is all about natural colors, natural fabrics and natural ambiance, which is very much in line with what slow fashion promotes.

 - A hygge wardrobe is mostly focused on warm neutrals and soft textures, or clothes you simply feel comfortable and cozy in.
 Chances are, you will wear said comfy clothes for longer.

 - Choose monochromatic garments in order to create a capsule wardrobe of endless possibilities.